jax-ml/jax/docs/new_docs/401/ffi.md

 where $\epsilon$ is a tuning parameter used for numerical stability.

-This is a somewhat silly example, because it can be easily implemented using JAX as follows:
+This is an artificial example, because it can be easily implemented using JAX as follows:

 ```{code-cell}
 import jax